-This is your end of the week reminder that joining the best folding team on the planet (Team #33) is now easier than ever.
-We don't give you money to join and we can't promise you prizes or other incentives, we do this simply because it is our passion and that is why we've had the best folding community around...for years.
+Joining the best folding team on the planet (Team #33) is now easier than ever.
+We don't give you money to join and we can't promise you cash or other incentives, we do this simply because it is our passion and that is why we've had the best folding community around...for years.
 So, if you want to make a difference with a group of people that honestly care about what they are doing, join team Team #33 today.

 Folding is a wonderful way to help your fellow man using your spare CPU cycles and now, thanks to the Quick Setup V7 Guide for Windows, it is easier than ever to get started.
 Remember to put the number 33 in the "team" field and you’ll be folding with the [H]orde in no time!
 Thanks to all our team members for the wonderful job they are doing.